AI tools vs AI skills: which matters more? Learn why tools alone aren’t enough—and what actually drives results at work.

-AI assistants help you complete tasks
+AI assistants help you think and produce better work.

 An AI assistant is a tool you interact with directly.